trivenimedici/Pen-testing/README.md

 # Pen-testing

-The file contains various test cases for pen testing
+This is about the owasp top ten vulnarabilties.

+There were test cases and inforamtion like causes and preventions for web applications